Sri Lankan government calls for police “action” against anti-Muslim violence

 In January last year, for example, Sirisena met with BBS secretary Gnanasara and other members of the organisation.
 Gnanasara said they briefed the president about “threats to Sri Lankan Buddhists from global Islamic extremists.”
 He said Sirisena would heed his complaints about “Muslim ministers” and “Tamil separatists” who opposed the settlement of Sinhalese in Tamil majority areas.
 Gnanasara said Sirisena promised to inform the “army chief to take speedy action in this regard.”

 Sirisena and Wickremesinghe are no opponents of chauvinism.
-They backed the war against the separatist Liberation Tigers of Tamil Eelam and boast that, with the help of the US, European powers and India, they stopped an international war crimes probe and saved the military “war heroes” who won the communal war.
+They backed the war against the separatist Liberation Tigers of Tamil Eelam and boast that, with the help of the US, the European powers and India, they stopped an international war crimes probe and saved the military “war heroes” who won the communal war.

 The government is mired in deep political and economic crisis.
 Battered by the global downturn, declining exports, debt repayment problems and falling economic growth, it is implementing International Monetary Fund austerity measures.
 These social attacks have fuelled struggles by workers, rural poor and students.